pfleidi/node-wwwdude/README.md

 Tests
 -----

-To run the unit tests, nodeunit and connect are required.
+To run the unit tests, expresso and connect are required.
 You can install it via npm:

-    npm install nodeunit connect
+    npm install expresso connect

 There's a Makefile to run the tests: